itsnikhil24/printWithUs/README.md

 ## 💡Inspiration:

 -  The frequent hassle students face when getting documents printed at college shops.
 -  Long queues and miscommunication between customers and shopkeepers.
 -  Delays and confusion over order details often lead to frustration on both sides.
--  Students often miss their classes due to delays in the printing process.
--  The need for a simple, digital platform to streamline the process for both users and shopkeepers.
 -  Aiming to save time and reduce unnecessary hassle by digitizing the printing order workflow.

 ## 💬 What it does: